Hurrrrah! Coast Guard Crew Cheers Noyo Buoy Fix — Check Out the Video; Pay Concerns Linger Amid DHS Shutdown

 The seals and sea lions had to evacuate the green bouy and watched from the red one.
 You can see the whale surfacing just above the buoy, while the sea lions seem to be looking at the ship.

-The ship later worked out of Baltimore in 2021 while being upgraded before coming to San Francisco in 2022.
-Each move put the Alder into a bigger body of water!
+After its years on Lake Superior, the Alder later worked out of Baltimore in 2021 while undergoing upgrades, before transferring to San Francisco in 2022.
+Each move has placed the Alder into progressively larger and more challenging bodies of water.

-The commander of the vessel, according to the online pages LCDR (Lt.
-Commander) Drew M. Stafford
+The current commanding officer of the vessel, according to Coast Guard records, is LCDR Drew M. Stafford.

-The buoys were installed to keep mariners off the rocks but they each have other work to do, including providing ocean temperature, wave height and current information.
-Some have more complex missions for agencies such as NOAA and other ocean organizations, such as Scripps.
+The buoys off Noyo Harbor were installed primarily to keep mariners off the rocks, but each one also carries additional duties.
+Many navigation buoys collect ocean data such as temperature, wave height, and current information.
+Some buoys along the coast carry even more complex instruments for agencies like NOAA and research institutions such as Scripps.

 Northern California Buoy Stations – Live Wave Data & Surf Conditions

-Usually, there would be details online.
-However, the Coast Guard stopped updating the website with info on its current mission and status because of the federal shutdown related to the stalemate over the Department of Homeland Security, of which the Coast Guard is a part.
-The Coast Guard Station in Noyo Harbor has been able to pay its enlisted members and officers, but civilians attached to the Coast Guard have suffered interruptions in pay.
+Usually, there would be detailed information online.
+However, the Coast Guard stopped updating its website with current mission and status reports because of the federal shutdown tied to the stalemate over the Department of Homeland Security, the agency under which the Coast Guard operates.

 Aqualink Smart Buoy at Albion Cove